 Same as before with the bars: “These are really wide, damn.”
-As for the stem, it shows off the same finish quality as before.
+The stem has the same finish quality as before.
 If you had just handed these to me without saying anything, I probably wouldn’t have noticed they are a “new product” for a long moment.
 Visually they are very similar, save the larger clamp diameter.

 Installation was smooth and easy as any new bar/stem combo should be.
 While there is nothing fancy about the stem, we appreciate the simplicity.
 There’s no revolutionary clamping system, no fancy bolt arrangement, just two on the steerer and four on the bars with some relatively smooth lines all around, again, to make a block of metal as kind to your knees as possible.
 The bars have the same graphics as before with the exception of the number 35 on them.
 They retain the cut guide marks for width like the previous version, which comes in real handy as very few riders really need bars as wide as the stock 800mm width.
 Most mountain bikers are not 6’8” but Kore does the right thing here and delivers a super wide bar to you that you can trim down to preference.
 It’s easier to cut bars than it is un-cut them.
 Kudos, Kore.

-Interestingly, the 35-mm version of the bar is actually 28-grams lighter than the same width 31.8-mm version, another small benefit.
+Interestingly, the 35mm version of the bars are actually 28 grams lighter than the same width 31.8mm version, another small benefit.
 The weight difference in the stems is negligible.

 On The Trail

 The 31.8mm versions of these bars at full width provided some significant flex.
 Not a scary amount but enough that you couldn’t ignore it.
 It was one of my few concerns with the old setup.
 The full width version of the 35mm bars in my very rudimentary scientific parking lot experiments proved to have much less deflection than the cut down 31.8mm version I had around for comparison.
 Notch for the 35mm set up before even hitting the dirt.